Arshiyan7/Data-Science/Kaggle_Competition_Workspace/Titanic_Survival_Predicition_model/README.md

-# Kaggle Competitions
+# Titanic - Kaggle Competition

-This folder contains all the code and notebooks I created while participating in Kaggle competitions.
-Each subfolder or notebook represents work done for a specific competition.

-## Structure
-- Each competition will have its own dedicated folder or notebook.
-- Files include exploratory data analysis, model building, and final submission scripts.
-- The goal is to track learning progress and experiments across different challenges.
+This folder contains my work for the Titanic Kaggle competition.
+The challenge is to build a machine learning model that predicts whether a passenger survived the Titanic disaster based on features such as age, gender, ticket class, and more.

-## Purpose
+## Steps Covered
-- To maintain a record of all Kaggle competition work in one place.
-- To practice and improve data science, machine learning, and deep learning skills.
-- To experiment with different approaches and techniques for solving real-world datasets.
+- **Dataset Information**: Exploring the dataset and understanding available features.
+- **Handling Missing Values**: Identifying and filling/removing null values in the dataset.
+- **Modeling**: Building a survival prediction model using machine learning techniques.

-## Note
+## Future Work
-This repository is for practice and learning.
-Code may not represent fully optimized solutions but rather the process of exploration and participation in competitions.
+In the future, this project may include additional analysis such as:
+- Univariate analysis
+- Bivariate analysis